threatcode/anoncode/README.md

-# kali-anonstealth

-ParrotSec's anoncode and stealth, ported to work with Kali Linux.

 ## How to use this repo

 This repo contains the sources of both the anoncode and pandora packages from ParrotSec combined into one.